Chapter 15

 Key Quotes & Analysis

-Context: He's explaining how every culture creates its own definition of what's admirable and worth striving for
+Context: Explaining how every culture creates its own definition of what is admirable and worth striving for

-This reveals that moral systems aren't about abstract right and wrong, but about what helps a group feel powerful and successful.
-Each culture's values reflect what they think will make them thrive and dominate.
+Moral systems are not about abstract right and wrong but about what helps a group feel powerful and successful.
+Each culture's values reflect what they believe will make them thrive.

 In Today's Words: